One Take with Michael Van Erdewyk

 Serial and Senior entrepreneur

-👉 Some highlights: holds patents to his name for cleaning water and built a bio-tech company around that.
+👉 What did he do? – Michael holds patents to his name for cleaning water and built a bio-tech company around that.
 Bought a company from Sallie Mae and took it from zero to $4 billion in insured loans.
 Created another company –Bright Bucks—to help people delinquent on their student loans.

-👉 About older employees – one advice he got from billionaires he’s met: surround yourself with great people.
+👉 About older workers – One advice he got from billionaires he’s met: surround yourself with great people.
 His take: it’s easier to discern greatness when you are over 55.

 Add comment